ob6561/ob6561/README.md

 ## 🎯 Achievements & Certifications

-🏆 *Winner of Techknow(2022-2023) Hackathon* – Developed a smart IoT-based weather prediction system.
+🏆 *Winner of Techknow(2022-2023) Hackathon* – Developed an ArduinoUNO based fire fighting robot with my team.

 📜 *Published Research in IEEE* – Brain Tumor Detection using VGG16.